keamncube/keamncube.github.io/Projects.md

 <!-- Divider -->
 ---

 ## Can regulatory movements and changes in banking explain aggregate fluctuations?
-A narrative approach
+A narrative approach: Answer
 <div class="row">
   <div class="col col-md-6" markdown="0">
   <!-- replace with your paper figure -->